-Go to Manage → User → Assign the created directory store to the user to complete the configuration.
+Go to User Management section → User → Assign the created directory store to the user to complete the configuration.

-To show Logon with SAML option on the Sectona logon screen, Go to System → System Defaults → User Logon Show SAML Option → Set the config value as 1.
+To view Logon with Duo SAML option on the login page of the system you have to select Platform Configuration from the product navigator, go to System → System Defaults → User Logon Show SAML Option → Set the config value as 1.